Suicidal Ideation

 Acknowledge:

-People are born with a sense of self preservation.
-Upon hearing for the first time, about an individual who has committed or attempted suicide, the natural sense is one of repulsion.
 The first stage in the evolution of suicidal ideation requires a loss of this repulsion.
 The person somehow acknowledges that suicide in some individuals is understandable and tragic.

 Accept:

-Accepting that under overwhelming circumstances, suicide would be acceptable for himself marks the second stage in the evolution of suicidal ideation.
-In many suicidal individuals, accepting suicide as a possible action in their own life, never resolves.
-Even when this individual decides to never commit suicide, he still has the memory of feeling that this would be an acceptable action.
-It is my experience, these memories continue to haunt the individual even when clinically doing well.
+Accepting that under overwhelming circumstances, suicide would be acceptable for him marks the second stage in the evolution of suicidal ideation.
+In many suicidal individuals, accepting suicide as a possible action in their own life never resolves.
+Even when this individual decides never to commit suicide, he still has the memory of feeling that this would be an acceptable action.

 Anticipate:

-The third stage in the evolution of suicidal ideation involves the anticipation that at sometime in the future, suicide is inevitable.
-As this individual decompensates, plans to commit suicide begin.
+The third stage in the evolution of suicidal ideation involves the anticipation that, at some time in the future, suicide is inevitable.

 Action: